pankegallery/openar-v1-subgraph/docs/entities.md

 ## Bid

-The `Bid` entity represents an onchain Bid for a piece of cryptomedia on the Zora Protocol.
+The `Bid` entity represents an onchain Bid for a piece of cryptomedia on the openAR Protocol.

 | Field Name            |  Type           |     Description                                    |
 | --------------------- | --------------- | -------------------------------------------------- |